 All family law cases have different elements and circumstances that make them unique.
-If you were recently divorced and have been denied visitation opportunities with your child by your ex-spouse then you will likely be interested in filing an enforcement case against him or her.
+Suppose you were recently divorced and denied visitation opportunities with your child by your ex-spouse.
+In that case, you will likely be interested in filing an enforcement case against them.
 An enforcement case addresses specific violations of your Divorce Decree and requests that the judge hold your ex-spouse accountable for those violations.

-While that process may sound relatively straightforward and simple there is more to an enforcement than what I discussed in the opening paragraph of this blog post.
-Let’s spend some time today going through the steps of an enforcement case in greater detail.
+While that process may sound relatively straightforward and straightforward, there is more to enforcement than what I discussed in the opening paragraph of this blog post.
+Today, let's spend some time going through the steps of an enforcement case in greater detail.

 Prepare, prepare, prepare (and then prepare some more)

-If you have been repeatedly denied visitation periods with your child it is not enough to hire an attorney, file an enforcement and drag your ex-spouse to court.
-I should say that you can do that if you really want to, but your chances of winning your case will be slim.
-There are some actions you can take before ever hiring an attorney that can help you to succeed in your case.
+If you have been repeatedly denied visitation periods with your child, it is not enough to hire an attorney, file enforcement, and drag your ex-spouse to court.
+I should say that you can do that if you want to, but your chances of winning your case will be slim.
+You can take some actions before ever hiring an attorney that can help you succeed in your case.

-Document each and every denial of visitation in a journal with the time, date and location.
-Having a witness available to accompany you to each of those missed opportunities can be helpful as he or she can act as a witness in court to testify to what he or she experienced.
+Document each denial of visitation in a journal with the time, date, and location.
+Having a witness available to accompany you to each of those missed opportunities can be helpful as they can act as a witness in court to testify to what they experienced.

 You will need to: